MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 From a security perspective, Microsoft has an array of security features which can be used to provide similar, or even enhanced security than that delivered by inline inspection by on premises security stacks.
 The Microsoft Security team's blog post [Alternative ways for security professionals and IT to achieve modern security controls in today's unique remote work scenarios](https://www.microsoft.com/security/blog/2020/03/26/alternative-security-professionals-it-achieve-modern-security-controls-todays-unique-remote-work-scenarios/) has a clear summary of features available and you'll find more detailed guidance within this article.
 You can also read about Microsoft's implementation of VPN split tunnelling at [Running on VPN: How Microsoft is keeping its remote workforce connected](https://www.microsoft.com/itshowcase/blog/running-on-vpn-how-microsoft-is-keeping-its-remote-workforce-connected/?elevate-lv).

 In many cases, this implementation can be achieved in a matter of hours, allowing rapid resolution to one of the most pressing problems facing organizations as they rapidly shift to full scale remote working.
 For VPN split tunnel implementation guidance, see [Implementing VPN split tunnelling for Office 365](office-365-vpn-implement-split-tunnel.md).

+>[!NOTE]
+>Microsoft has committed to suspending changes to **Optimize** endpoints for Office 365 until at least **June 30 2020**, allowing customers to focus on other challenges rather than maintaining the endpoint whitelist once initially implemented.

 ## Related topics